openscm/AR6-WG1-Data-Compilation/README.md

-The format used in this repository is directly compatible with the **scmdata** and **pyam** Python packages (see dependencies below), but can be easily read with Excel or scripts written on other programming languages.
+The format used in this repository is directly compatible with the **scmdata** and **pyam** Python packages (see dependencies below), but can be easily read with Excel or scripts written in other programming languages.

 ### Figures and analysis